VanishingVitamin/tdc_shiny_app/README.md

 6. Run `devtools::install(".")` in your R Console to install the `vanishingVitamin` R package locally.

-7. One the install is complete, run `vanishingVitamin::launch_app()` which should trigger the app to launch.
+7. Once the install is complete, run `vanishingVitamin::launch_app()` which should trigger the app to launch.

 ## I'm a reviewer (providing feedback)